 When you’re first getting your business off the ground, it’s easy to get caught up in the everyday tasks that need your immediate attention.
-But, prioritizing your to-do list (check out this article if you have yet to master this) in a way that leaves time for action items that may not need immediate attention, but still provide long-term value, will help you establish your business.
+But, prioritizing your to-do list in a way that leaves time for action items that may not need immediate attention, but still provide long-term value, will help you establish your business.

-These may differ based on your industry, how far along your business is, or how many people you’ve got on your team.
-From our experience, investing time in these three things can improve the productivity and strategy of any business:
+In our experience, we’ve found that investing time in these three areas can improve the productivity and strategy of any business:

 No matter what your product or service is, you need content—it’s essential for any type of marketing or communications effort.

 Content, when done right, can help legitimize your business, acquire customers, and solidify your brand identity.
 If you have the resources to pay for a content strategist, by all means hire one.
 If not, start by writing your own most essential materials.

 Google can be your best resource for finding strategies and best practices when it comes to email subject lines, newsletter topics, blog structure, etc. If you haven’t put much thought into creating content yet, or even if you have a well-established content strategy, think about what you want to convey with your brand.
 Try asking the following questions: